-The goals of St. Augustine High School include developing educated young men who give example of the message of Christ through their own lives.
+The goals of St. Augustine High School include developing educated young men who live out the example of the message of Christ through their lives.
 The Christian Service Program serves the community and seeks to instill a life-long commitment to service in our students.

 The Christian Service program at SAINTS strives to help each student diversify their service to have a meaningful and worthwhile experience of the world around them while contributing to it.
-Each Saintsman must commit to 100 hours of Christian Service before May 1st of his senior year.
+Each Saintsman must commit to 25 hours of Christian Service per year, through serving in a minimum of 4 "service experiences" which total a minimum of four hours each.